Employee recognition—it’s supposed to be meaningful, memorable and a professionally rewarding experience for your employees.

 Make employee recognition worth it—for you and for your people.
 Give them the recognition and rewards they want and deserve and get the results you’re shooting for.

 Here’s how to recognize your employees meaningfully.

 Make the Recognition Fit the Employee

 Just like motivation, recognition isn’t one size fits all.

-Therefore, appealing to your people individually is a must—and that means considering how a strategic balance of intrinsic and extrinsic motivators might apply to recognition strategy.
+That’s why appealing to your people individually is a must—and that means considering how a strategic balance of intrinsic and extrinsic motivators might apply to recognition strategy.

-Make the Entire Reward an Experience
+Make Recognition an Experience

 For example, when one of your team members receives $500 in online award catalog award points for her above-and-beyond customer service effort, arrange for the CEO or division manager to present the award at a company meeting.

 Feature the story in the company newsletter as well as on corporate social media.

 Grant her the opportunity to lead the next project team or attend a training seminar.